 Charming is an independent short film about the ever-present fairy tale hero, Prince Charming.
-In many popular stories, he swoops in to save the princess – by helping to rescue her from a tower, providing true love’s kiss, vanquishing the monster, or finding the foot that fits the slipper.
+In many popular stories, he swoops in to save the princess by aiding her escape from a tower, providing true love’s kiss, vanquishing the monster, or finding the foot that fits the slipper.
 But what about his story?
 Why does he save all these princesses, and what is his happy ending like?

 I was able to interview Tom about his journey with Charming to learn more about his ideas behind the film and his thoughts on fairy tales and storytelling.